 An initial fraud alert is free, lasts for 90 days, and only requires you to alert one of the credit bureaus.
 That credit bureau will then let the other two bureaus know to place a fraud alert on your credit files with them as well.

-You can place an extended fraud alert on your credit report, which will last seven years instead of only 90 days, but you'll have to prove that you've been a victim of identity theft by providing a police report and identity theft affidavit.
+You can place an extended fraud alert on your credit report, which will last seven years instead of only 90 days.
+Still, you'll have to prove that you've been a victim of identity theft by providing a police report and identity theft affidavit.

 Monitoring your credit allows you to react to newly opened fraudulent accounts or other suspicious credit activity and prompts you to take additional steps to prevent future fraud.
 Note that credit monitoring is useful in keeping up with changes to your credit, but it only allows you to respond to identity theft.
 Prevention saves you the time, money, and energy of having to work with law enforcement and the credit bureaus to clear up instances of identity theft.

-Here Are a Few Other Options for Keeping Tabs on Your Credit:
+A Few Other Options for Keeping Tabs on Your Credit

-If you're willing to pay for a credit/identity monitoring solution, check out Lifelock.
-Plans start at $9.99 a month but for one bureau only.
-Their three-bureau monitoring plan is $29.99 per month.
+If you're willing to pay for a credit/identity monitoring solution, check out LifeLock.
+Plans start at $11.99 a month but for one bureau only.
+Their three-bureau monitoring plan is $34.99 per month.
 Each plan offers a type of identity theft insurance and social security number alerts.

-Identity Guard's lowest plan is $19.99 per month and offers three-bureau credit monitoring along with threat alerts, account takeover alerts, address monitoring, and more.
+Identity Guard's Total Plan is $19.99 per month and offers three-bureau credit monitoring along with threat alerts, account takeover alerts, address monitoring, and more.

 Don't rely solely on credit monitoring to keep up with changes to your credit.
 Review each of your credit reports from the major bureaus at least once a year.
 You'll get one set for free by ordering through AnnualCreditReport.com.